 While northern lights are not rare at all, many things must come together in order for us to see them: You have to be in the right place at the right time.

 “Where can I see them?”

 The region where the aurora occur in the north, i.e. the auroral oval, expands southwards as space weather conditions became stormier and geomagnetic activity increases, which means that aurora can be seen also further south.
 The so-called Kp index measures geomagnetic activity on a scale from 0 (low) to 9 (high).
-The map shows a rough estimates of the southern border of the region in Europe where aurora can be seen with during different Kp index levels.
+The map shows rough estimates of the southern border of the region in Europe where aurora can be seen during different Kp index levels.
 Estimates of the upcoming auroral oval position and the Kp index can be seen in the KHO auroral forecast.
 There is also a southern counterpart for the northern lights, but much fewer people there to see them since the southern auroral zone falls in the Antarctic and the surrounding ocean with no population.
 During times of high activity however, the aurora can sometimes be seen for example in New Zealand.